cliffordlab/PhysioNet-Cardiovascular-Signal-Toolbox/README.txt

     data.
-2)  The toolbox does not assume any format of data except that the input of the Main_VOSIM.m fucntion are a two equal length vectors: RR interval and time in units of seconds or the ?raw?
-ECG signal (physical units,mV) and time.
+2)  The toolbox does not assume any format of data except that the input of the Main_VOSIM.m fucntion are a two equal length vectors: RR interval and time in units of seconds or the 'raw' ECG signal (physical units,mV) and time.
     Additionaly, blood pressure waveform and photoplethysmographic/pulsatile
     data can be analyzed and they should be in the standard physical units